-Drivers must be 18 years of age or older.
+Drivers must be 18 years of age or older or cleared by the Race Director.
 A competing boat may have as many drivers as desired.
 Drivers may drive more than one boat, however, the driver must commit to that boat prior to final registration, before the start of the race or during roll call at the drivers meeting on Friday evening and the driver must let the judge's stand/chief scorer know when changing boats during the event.